leeandher/SM-App/notes/4 - Advanced Functions.md

 As you can see, it doesn't follow the standard Express `(req, res, next)` parameters, and that because this is entirely run in the cloud, and should not result in any output to a client, since they aren't triggered by any request directly.

-It should also be noted that the item sent back as an argument is actually a snapshot document of the change that just occured.
-These are specfied in more detail in the actual Firebase Docs.
+It should also be noted that the item sent back as an argument is actually a snapshot document of the change that just occurred.
+These are specified in more detail in the actual Firebase Docs.
 You can actually use certain parts of the document as a parameter for added functionality, by specifying curly braces:

 ```js
 exports.onDeleteItem = functions.firestore.document('items/{id}').onDelete(